Myadzyel

 Myadzyel or Myadel (Note: Мядзел, /be/; Мя́дель; Miadzioł; Medilas.) is a town in Minsk Region, Belarus.
 It serves as the administrative centre of Myadzyel District.
 Myadzyel is located on the eastern shore of Lake Miastra, part of the Narach lake group in Narachanski National Park.
-As of 2025, it has a population of 6,887.
+As of 2026, it has a population of 6,822.

 History

-The name of the town is of Lithuanian origin and cognates with the words medis (a tree), medė (a forest), having the same etymology like Medininkai.
+The name of the town is of Uralic origin, specifically of Finno-Ugric heritage connected with Estonian mänd "pine" and Finnish mänty.

 Initially, the fortified wooden settlement of Myadzyel was located on the largest island of Lake Myadzyel, where the remains of the fortifications are still preserved today.
 Probably in the XI century Myadzyel was a border town of the Polotsk land.

 In written sources, Myadzyel was first mentioned in 1325 in a Latin-language letter of Grand Duke Gediminas to the Archbishop of Riga, in which he complained about the actions of the brother-knights of the Teutonic Order.

 For unknown reasons, the settlement was moved to the northeastern coast of Lake Myastra.
 By the middle of the XV century the town of Myadzyel was already divided into Old (northern part) and New (southern part) Myadzyel.

 New Myadzyel was surrounded by a rampart.
 On the peninsula of Myastra Lake in the 16th century there was a stone grand-ducal ("royal") Myadzyel castle (the ruins have been preserved).
 According to some reports, the inhabitants of New Myadzyel received Magdeburg rights from Sigismund I the Old at the request of his wife Bona Sforza.

 Within the Grand Duchy of Lithuania, Myadzyel was part of Vilnius Voivodeship.
 On February 8, 1659, the Battle of Myadel occurred near Myadzyel.
 In 1754 the Baroque Church of Saint Mary was founded by Antoniy Koshitz.
 In 1793, Myadzyel was acquired by the Russian Empire in the course of the Second Partition of Poland.